NASA-PDS/deep-archive/README.rst

     (pds-deep-archive) bash> aipgen --help
     (pds-deep-archive) bash> sipgen --help

+.. note:: The above commands demonstrate typical usage with a command-line
+    prompt, such as that provided by the popular ``bash`` shell; your own prompt may appear differently and may vary depending on operating system, shell choice, and so forth.

 Build
 =====

-See the Development_Guide_ for more information.
+See the `Development Guide`_ for more information.

 Documentation